"Although the world is full of suffering, it is also full of the overcoming of it."

 Our nervous system is designed to self-regulate & bring itself back into balance, even after traumatic events.
 The opportunity for healing exists.

 the trauma & addiction connection

-Research clearly shows that trauma and chronic stress make a significant contribution to a person’s struggle with substance abuse and addiction.
-People with Post-Traumatic Stress Disorder (PTSD) are four times more likely to develop problems with substance abuse than those without it.
-Substance abuse and other compulsive behaviours can become a way to manage the overwhelming experiences of trauma.
-These behaviours often begin as a coping mechanism – as a way to numb painful memories and self-medicate anxiety, shame, or anger.
+Research shows trauma and chronic stress make a significant contribution to a person’s struggle with substance use and addiction.
+Substance use and other compulsive behaviours can become a way to manage the overwhelming experiences of trauma - they often begin as a way to numb painful memories and self-medicate anxiety, shame, or anger.
 Substances such as alcohol, marijuana, or opiates can bring “relief” to overwhelming trauma symptoms.

-But the reliance on mood-altering substances or behaviours as coping tools only adds to the initial trauma symptoms by creating more problems and more negative consequences.
-Relational consequences, financial difficulties, health issues, accidents, or legal problems can then lead to a greater need to mood-alter creating the vicious cycle of trauma and addiction.
+But reliance on mood-altering substances or behaviours as coping tools only adds to the initial trauma symptoms by creating more problems and more negative consequences.
+Relational consequences, health issues, financial difficulties, accidents, or legal problems can then lead to a greater need to mood-alter creating the vicious cycle of trauma and addiction.

-If you are seeking support for addiction issues and unresolved trauma is a contributing factor, I can offer support.
 For those in early recovery from addiction, the initial focus is helping create safety including safety around substance abuse.
-As a person addresses their addiction, they enhance their sense of safety by learning tools to calm their nervous system and cope with trauma triggers.
 Initially, therapy focuses on understanding the connection between trauma, trauma symptoms and the use of mood-altering substances.
+It offers tools to help calm the nervous system and cope with trauma triggers.
 Therapy is also about identifying and building healthy support systems as well as learning new coping strategies long before a deeper exploration of any traumatic experience occurs.